drewf24/world-airbnb/data-analysis/data-analysis.md

 Compared to our other models, this is a relatively higher R squared value.
 It is also important to note that room types have high coefficients.

+As depicted in the output, all the p-values are less than the threshold of 0.05; therefore, the expected median availabilities predicted by the regression model are significant.

 ### Host Volume